-- Process procedures describing user level standard operations; - Maintenance needs and procedures for all systems in use; - A history of maintenance carried out during construction and commissioning; - System software documentation including their operating versions, functionality, interactions with other systems; - he observatory feature based scheduler algorithms and documentation for modification and refinement

-• A definition of initial delivered science data products (see previous sections)
+- Process procedures describing user-level standard operations The documentation for the Observing specialist as the main users of the observatory is under development in Confluence and can be found here under Training and Skills - Maintenance needs and procedures for all systems in use The observatory has implemented a Computerized Maintenance Management System (CMMS).
+It holds a growing number of the latest versions of repeatedly used maintenance procedures. - A history of maintenance carried out during construction and commissioning The CMMS allows for documenting the execution of maintenance activities and provides the history of all maintenance executions. - System software documentation including their operating versions, functionality, and interactions with other systems - The observatory feature-based scheduler algorithms and documentation for modification and refinement The feature-based scheduler is realized as a Comandable SAL Component.
+Its code and documentation are stored in GitHub. - A definition of initial delivered science data products (see previous sections)

-Note: A the time of this update the Project has recently stood up a "Documentation Working Group".
+Note: At the time of this update, the Project has recently set up a "Documentation Working Group".
 This working group is responsible for defining the architecture of the delivered documentation repositories.